 This tells you the number of times residents are hospitalized per 1,000 days of patient care.

 Short-term Care: Rehospitalizations

-In Landmark of Danville, 21.86 Percentage of Residents Rehospitalized
+In Landmark of Danville, 2.61% of Residents Rehospitalized

-This metric measures the number of times residents are rehospitalized per thousand days of short-term care.
-Avoiding rehospitalizations during rehabilitation is important to restoring the physical abilities of residents.
+This datapoint measures the number of times residents are rehospitalized per thousand days of short-term care.
+Staying out of the hospital during rehabilitation is critical to restoring the health of patients.